LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Retail Sales:**

 > - Storefront Operations: Cosmic Cakes has a physical storefront where customers can walk in and purchase cakes directly.
 Classic cakes and Seasonal cakes are baked fresh every day and are available for purchase the same day in the store.
+Cakes for Special Ocassions are by order only.

 **Online Presence:**